 4.1.14.4 Container Colors and Labeling

 Contractor-provided Carts and Detachable Containers for Recyclables shall be blue, Compostables Carts shall be green, and Carts and Detachable Containers for Garbage shall be grey.
-Specific Container colors shall be approved in writing by the City prior to the Contractor’s order of new Containers.
+Specific Container colors shall be approved in writing by the City prior to the Contractor’s initial order of new Containers.

-All Carts, including new and those in place at the beginning of this Contract, shall be labeled with and contact information that includes both a customer service phone number and website address.
-All new Carts shall be embossed with the type of material to be placed in the cart with lettering no less than two inches high on both sides of the Cart.
+All Carts, including new and those in place at the beginning of this Contract, shall be labeled with material preparation, and contact information that includes both the (253) 833-3333 customer service phone number and the City’s website address.
+All Carts shall be embossed or labeled with the type of material to be placed in the cart with lettering no less than two inches high on both sides of the Cart.
 All label messaging and embossed lettering shall be approved by the City prior to ordering by the Contractor.
 Label location and label placement guidelines on Carts shall be subject to the City’s prior approval.
 Labels shall be reapplied when faded, damaged, or upon the City or customer request.
 If the Garbage, Recycling, or Compostables collection program instructions on affixed labels becoming obsolete, the Contractor at their sole expense shall produce and affix labels featuring current information on all Carts.

 All Detachable Containers and Drop-box Containers to be used for Garbage or Recyclables collection shall have materials preparation instructions and telephone/contact information, including both a customer service phone number and a website address, printed on a sticker, and subject to the prior written approval of the City.
 All Detachable Containers and Drop-box Containers to be used for Garbage or Recyclables shall have a sticker affixed that states: “Leaky dumpster?
-Damaged Lid?” and provides a phone number to call for repair or replacement.
+Damaged Lid?” and provides the Contractor’s applicable phone number to call for repair or replacement.
 Information shall be printed in a size that is easily read by the users, on durable UV-resistant label stock squarely affixed to each Container.
 All labels shall be approved in writing by the City prior to ordering by the Contractor.
 Label location and label placement guidelines on Containers shall be subject to the City’s prior written approval.

-Containers used for the collection of Recyclables from Multifamily Complex and Commercial Customers shall be relabeled by the Contractor if labels fade or are unreadable, or upon City’s request for any individual Container.
+All Contractor-provided Containers shall be relabeled by the Contractor if labels fade or are unreadable, or upon City’s request for any individual Container.

 4.1.14.5 Container Weights